namit98/DarkVision/README.md

-# hackvento-19-submission-friday
+# DarkVision
-hackvento-19-submission-friday created by GitHub Classroom
+hackvento-19-submission-friday created by GitHub Classroom.
+Stood as first runner up in this Hackathon.

 # About The Project:
 ## It is a Django Based End-to-End application which denoises the low photon images (short exposure images).